 - your baby is unwell, feeding poorly and not gaining enough weight

-- your baby’s poo becomes pale or baby’s wee becomes dark
+- your baby’s poo becomes pale or your baby’s wee becomes dark

 - your baby develops jaundice in the first 48 hours after birth